 For Center for Community Self-Help

-Community Self-Help and two financing affiliates, Self-Help Credit Union and Self-Help Ventures Fund.
-Our mission is to create ownership and economic opportunities for minorities, women, rural residents, and low-wealth families.
-In addition to our direct lending, we serve as laboratory for economic development.
+Self-Help is a group of nonprofit organizations consisting of, among others, the Center for Community Self-Help and three financing affiliates, Self-Help Credit Union, Self-Help Federal Credit Union and Self-Help Ventures Fund.
+Our mission is to create and protect ownership and economic opportunities for all.
+In addition to our direct lending, we serve as laboratory for economic development, often working collaboratively with state and national organizations to increase opportunity for low-wealth families throughout the country.
 The result is stronger families living in stronger communities where people have a greater investment in the future.

-COURSE OR OTHER REQUIREMENTS/PREFERENCES FOR STUDENT: The
+COURSE OR OTHER REQUIREMENTS/PREFERENCES FOR STUDENT: